 The Caledonian Sleeper is a sleeper train service which operates a number of routes which link London with cities in Scotland, including Glasgow, Edinburgh, Inverness, and Aberdeen.
 Services run both ways six days a week, with the exception of Saturdays.

-A sleeper train to Scotland has been running from London since the 1850’s, although the service has been updated a few times since then – with a major update coming into service in 2019/2020.
+A sleeper train to Scotland has been running from London since the 1850’s, although the service has been updated a few times since then – with the most recent a major update coming into service is the 2020s.

 It’s been running in its current name, the Caledonian Sleeper, since 1996, and in 2016, Lonely Planet named the journey from London Euston to Fort William the best sleeper train journey in the world.